 About three weeks after the date of purchase, a tax deed to the purchaser of tax defaulted property will be recorded by the Treasurer-Tax Collector's Office.
 After recordation, a recorded copy will be returned to the respective purchaser by the County Recorder's Office.

-Parcels receiving no bids, at the tax collector's discretion, may be re-offered at a minimum price appropriate to stimulate competitive bidding.
+Parcels receiving no bids, at the tax collector's discretion, may be re-offered before conclusion of the auction.

 A transfer tax at the rate of $1.10 per thousand except in the City of San Rafael where the rate is $3.10 per thousand will be charged in addition to the successful bid price.